Overhead power line: Circuits

 In HVDC systems typically two conductors are carried per line, but in rare cases only one pole of the system is carried on a set of towers.

-In some countries, such as Germany, most power lines with voltages above 100 kV are implemented as double, quadruple or in rare cases even hextuple power line as rights of way are rare.
+In some countries like Germany most power lines with voltages above 100 kV are implemented as double, quadruple or in rare cases even hextuple power line as rights of way are rare.
 Sometimes all conductors are installed with the erection of the pylons; often some circuits are installed later.
 A disadvantage of double circuit transmission lines is that maintenance can be difficult, as either work in close proximity of high voltage or switch-off of two circuits is required.
 In case of failure, both systems can be affected.

+The largest double-circuit transmission line is the Kita-Iwaki Powerline.